Yury Molodtsov

 Safari gets a lot of hate but it is a very well-rounded browser.
 Compared to Chrome, it provides a seamless experience and feature parity between platforms.
 Safari’s implementation of Tab Groups is also much better than Chrome’s, mostly because they’re persistent, and like tabs, they sync very well between platforms.
 There’s a built-in Reading List that replaces the need for Pocket or Instapaper (Readwise Reader is better, but not everyone needs it).
 The new tab page is actually useful and doesn’t try to show you news.
 Safari might struggle with heavier web apps, but most people won’t notice any issues.

 Reminders have turned into a very capable task manager.
 Before spending money on Todoist, TickTick or something else, give it a try.
 You can have multiple lists, repeatable tasks with subtasks, tags, and location-based reminders.
 And shared lists are the easiest way to keep a single grocery list with your partner or plan your entire life if you’re one of these people.
+And there are third-party apps that improve the functionality of Reminders, like Reminders MenuBar, which lets you quickly access the app and add new tasks.

 iOS 18 and macOS Sequoia also get a dedicated Passwords app that removes most of the need for third-party services like 1Password or Bitwarden.
 I just wish it happened years ago.